smartfog/fogflow/doc/en/source/system_overview.rst

 **FogFlow NGSI-LD Support** FogFlow is providing NGSI-LD API support along with NGSI9 and NGSI10.
-This format aims at utilizing the **linked data model used by Fiware** for the purpose of deriving a hassle free and better mode of communication among components of fogflow or other GE's.
+NGSI-LD format aims at utilizing the **linked data model used by Fiware** for the purpose of deriving a hassle free and better mode of communication among components of fogflow or other GE's.
 It reduces the complexity of maintaining the data among NGSIv1 and NGSIv2 model by establishing a relationship between data to deduce information in a more efficient manner.

 - The reason for incorporating this model is the dire need of linked data association that are forming the backbone of Edge Computing.
 - this bridges the gap between Fogflow and other GE's, since this has made possible to interact among each other, like the interaction among Fogflow and Scorpio Broker.